 The HMRC is on a roll with these changes.
 It is keen to ensure that business taxation is efficient, and accurate to avoid losses to the state purse.

-By April 2019, businesses need to be ready for the changes to the digitisation of VAT.
-Businesses should also be planning for the next wave of digitisation that will come.
+Businesses need to be ready for the changes to the digitisation of VAT and should also be planning for the next wave of digitisation that will come.

 Is your company fit and ready for taking advantage of the new growth opportunities that digitisation will bring?
-Watch this video with Constellation Research to learn how investing in technology can help prepare your company.
+For more information follow this link.